What kinds of water birds can you find in Colorado?

 Ducks, geese, and swans (#1 – #23)

 - Males have a bright green head, thin white collar, dark reddish-brown chest, yellow bill, and a black rump with a white-tipped tail.

 - Females are mottled brown with orange and brown bills.

-- Both sexes have purple-blue secondary feathers on their wing, which is most visible when they are standing or flying.
+- Both sexes have purple-blue secondary feathers on their wing, which is most visible when standing or flying.

 Mallard Range Map

 Mallards are extremely comfortable around people, which is why these adaptable ducks are so widespread.
 They are found in virtually any wetland habitat, no matter where it’s located.
 We even find these water birds in our swimming pool every summer and must chase them away so they don’t make a mess on our deck! 🙂

 When you think of a duck quacking, it is almost inevitably a female Mallard.
 If there is a better duck sound, we haven’t heard it!
 Interestingly, males do not quack like females but instead make a raspy call.

 - Large goose with a long black neck and a distinctive white cheek patch.

 - Brown body with a pale white chest and underparts.